07 Aug Rijswijk, Huize Overvoorde

 Like the other two houses in The Hague (Ockenburgh and Cromvliet) the first 36 refugee children arrived here in January of 1939 and the last ones left in September 1939 to move to Huis ten Vijver.
 In the beginning there were some problems between the religious children and the non-religious children.

-This was the first of the three houses in The Hague that was claimed by the military in September 1939.
+This was the first of the three houses in or close to The Hague that was claimed by the military in September 1939.